jweiland-net/sync_crop_areas/README.md

 ![Build Status](https://github.com/jweiland-net/sync_crop_areas/actions/workflows/ci.yml/badge.svg)
 ## What does it do?

-e, if you want to copy the crop area of first crop variant over to all other crop variants.
+If you want to copy the crop area of first crop variant over to all other crop variants.
 E.g. you have defined 4 crop variants "Desktop", "Landscape", "Tablet" and "Mobile".
 If you move the crop area of "Desktop", you have to do so with "Landscape", "Tablet" and "Mobile", too, which is a lot of work for your editors.
 Further it is hard to match the exact position (cropArea) in all other cropVariants.